Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 The behavior is unchanged when the type of the model changes.

-For example, algorithm for checking that the point is on the surface or inside is implemented by the routine `pointContains`.
+For example, an algorithm for checking that the point is on the surface or inside is implemented by the routine `pointContains`.
 All models for which it's possible to implement such an algorithm have this routine with this name.

 ```js
 var point = [ 0, 1, 2 ];